pwilmart/TMT_channel_cross_talk/README.md

 ![slide 7](images/Slide7.png)

 We can combine the purity and total relative intensity information into this stacked bar plot where each tag has a different color.
-We see that the purity of the two lightest tags and the two heaviest tags are higher that the middle tags.
+We see that the purity of the two lightest tags and the two heaviest tags are higher than the middle tags.
 Because less crosstalk contributes to the total intensity for the two lightest and two heaviest tags, they have reduced relative intensity totals.

 I do not try to deconvolute tag intensities based on the measured tag isotopic distributions (the numbers in the spec sheets).
 That is more complicated than early algorithms were designed to handle because of the N-series tags.
 I just assume (and live with) the fact that large fold changes may be less accurate.
 It is safer to understand measurement limits (provided they are still usable) than to make corrections that may be error prone (noisy values, missing values).

 ---